phaseoptics/ai_caller_local_llm/README.md

 ## Overview of Operation

+---

+## External Accounts and Services

+This project connects several external services, each serving a specific role in the call flow.

+**Twilio**
+Handles all phone connectivity.
+It receives the incoming call, opens a secure WebSocket to your server, and streams μ-law 8 kHz audio frames in both directions.
+Without Twilio, there is no telephony interface.

+**ElevenLabs**
+Provides the voice of the AI caller.
+Text responses from the local LLM are sent to ElevenLabs for conversion into lifelike speech, which is then streamed back to the caller in real time.
+It supports both streaming and MP3 synthesis modes.

+**Ollama (Local LLM)**
+Runs the conversational model locally on your own hardware.
+By default, the system uses Gemma 3:1B through Ollama for privacy, low latency, and offline operation.
+The LLM receives the transcribed text and returns a short, natural reply.

+**Whisper (Speech to Text)**
+Transcribes each spoken phrase into text.
+It can run either locally using Faster-Whisper or remotely through the OpenAI Whisper API, depending on your environment settings.

+**ngrok or Caddy**
+Used to expose your local server securely to the public Internet so that Twilio can reach it.
+Twilio requires all endpoints to be HTTPS with valid TLS certificates.
+Either ngrok or a self-hosted reverse proxy (like Caddy) can fulfill this role.

+**GitHub**
+Hosts the public repository and serves as the contact point for commercial licensing or collaboration.
+Commercial inquiries can be opened as Issues on the repository page.

+Together, these services create a full real-time voice loop:

+Caller → Twilio → WebSocket → Quart Server → Whisper → Local LLM → ElevenLabs → Twilio → Caller

 1. **Incoming call via Twilio**
    Twilio routes the call to the `/voice` webhook.
    Twilio then opens a **WebSocket** to `/ai_caller/stream` that sends μ-law 8 kHz 20 ms audio frames and receives playback frames in real time.